 Should the aforesaid works need be carried out on state-owned areas or on existing public facilities, the approved project shall be subject to an adequate public tendering to be completed, in any event, no later than 90 days as of approval thereof…

-If you are registered and logged in to the site, click on the link below to read the rest of the NCTM briefing.
-If not, please register or sign in with your details below.
+Click on the link below to read the rest of the NCTM briefing.

 News from NCTM

 Shipping and Transportation Bulletin: circumvention of anti-dumping duties; concession fees; and more